buildpacks/rfcs/text/0000-dot-profile-utility-buildpack.md

 # How it Works
 [how-it-works]: #how-it-works

-We will write two small programs to implement the buildpack.

-- `dot-profile-wrapper` will be the main entry point.
-- `write-env-toml` will write all environment variables to the [`exec.d` output TOML](https://github.com/buildpacks/spec/blob/main/buildpack.md#execd-output-toml).

-On Linux, `dot-profile-wrapper` will:
+On Linux, the wrapper will:

 1. Ensure `bash` exists on the run image, and error if it does not.
 1. Launch a `bash` shell to:
   1. Source the `.profile` script, which may set environment variables and/or have other side effects.
-  1. Call `write-env-toml` to capture the environment variables.
+  1. Write the environment variables to the [`exec.d` output TOML](https://github.com/buildpacks/spec/blob/main/buildpack.md#execd-output-toml).

-Likewise on Windows, `dot-profile-wrapper` will:
+Likewise on Windows, the wrapper will:

 1. Ensure `cmd.exe` exists on the run image, and error if it does not.
 1. Launch a `cmd.exe` shell to:
   1. Source the `.profile.bat` script, which may set environment variables and/or have other side effects.
-  1. Call `write-env-toml` to capture the environment variables.
+  1. Write the environment variables to the [`exec.d` output TOML](https://github.com/buildpacks/spec/blob/main/buildpack.md#execd-output-toml).

 Sourcing the `.profile`/`.profile.bat` script will execute any side effects.
 Writing the `exec.d` output TOML will ensure that all environment variables will be set.